Helping Your Child Eat During Cancer Treatment

-This information offers tips and resources for helping your child tolerate foods and manage related discomfort during cancer treatment.
+This resource has tips for helping your child tolerate food and manage related discomfort during cancer treatment.

 If your child has a different eating problem, talk with their healthcare provider.